DatabaseDemons/PostOffice-api/README.md

 This project follows the MVC (Model/View/Controller)\
 design pattern to handle HTTP requests.
 The App.js\
 contains the routes that are available.
+The SQL code\
+can be found in Models directory inside the functions.

 ## Available Scripts